cosminoance/gamesys/README.md

 # gamesys
+NOTE: apparently I missed a whole chunk of the internet dealing in parsing RSS feeds in Java, so I didn't try one of those libraries.
 ### Introduction
 This is a cucumber project that gets a user's video feed and runs some scenarios on the response.
 It outputs the responses in the `/output/[resources]/[query_parameter]-[value][timestamp].[contentType]` folder
 - It can be run via: